vale981/website/site/content/posts/content.md

 implemented with the trixel id, which essentially labels a portion of the sky, as key.
-This cache is fully unit tested and relies completely on standard library containers so not a single pointer appears in the code.[fn:1] As an added bonus, the cache is completely transparent by default and only takes effect if configured to so and therefore includes the typical use case of comparatively small catalogs up to ten-thousands of objects.
+This cache is fully unit tested and relies completely on standard library containers so not a single pointer appears in the code.[^fn:1] As an added bonus, the cache is completely transparent by default and only takes effect if configured to so and therefore includes the typical use case of comparatively small catalogs up to ten-thousands of objects.

 But here the culture clash between the new DSO implementation and the traditional KStars way of things became apparent.
-In many places KStars expects pointers to so called ~SkyObjects~ with no real clue as to where they are actually stored and how their memory is managed and with the implication that the object is expected to live forever.
+In many places KStars expects pointers to so called `SkyObjects` with no real clue as to where they are actually stored and how their memory is managed and with the implication that the object is expected to live forever.
 Well, the DSOs from the catalogs aren't supposed to be kept around forever and thus a compromise is in order.
-So whenever a pointer to an object is required, it is inserted into a linked list[fn:2] in a hash table with the trixel as index or is taken from there if it's already present.
+So whenever a pointer to an object is required, it is inserted into a linked list[^fn:2] in a hash table with the trixel as index or is taken from there if it's already present.
 I hope that we can eventually transition away from raw pointers and manage life time either explicitly or with smart pointers.

-With this done and basic drawing working I went on to implement a basic GUI for catalog management[fn:3].
+With this done and basic drawing working I went on to implement a basic GUI for catalog management[^fn:3].
 I also wrote unit tests for the database functionality which proved itself as very useful later on.
 After that I couldn't delay anymore.
-Back when I implemented the component for the new DSOs I went as far as getting it to compile and not much further[fn:4].
+Back when I implemented the component for the new DSOs I went as far as getting it to compile and not much further[^fn:4].

 Now I had to go around and find out what broke.
 A lot broke and I did not find all of it until the big merge :P.  A rather interesting